Soft-Contact/resto/specs/resto_json_api.md

 * ``articleGroupName`` - article group name this salearticle is belonging to

 <a name="deliverynote"></a>
-### DeliveryNote
+### Delivery Note

-The delivery notes returned by the "getDeliveryNotes" method are objects of "DeliveryNote" which contains the rows of the delivery note as an array of [DeliveryNoteRows](#deliverynoterow).
+The delivery notes returned by the "getDeliveryNotes" method are objects of "Delivery Note" which contains the rows of the delivery note as an array of [Delivery Note Rows](#deliverynoterow).

 * ``deliveryNoteUUID`` - globally unique identifier of the DeliveryNote (a type 4 UUID as specifield by RFC 4122)
 * ``clientUUID`` - globally unique identifier of the Restolution client that this delivery note belongs to (a type 4 UUID as specified by RFC 4122)